Recording FAQs

 The Secretary of State administers apostilles on certified copies of documents and notarization of documents.

-A Release of Lien must be recorded that references the lien has been paid or released.
-These are signed by the lien claimant and typically recorded by them as well.
+A Release of Lien must be recorded that states the lien has been paid or released.
+These are signed and recorded by the lien claimant.

-Contact the El Paso County Assessor’s Office at (719) 520-6600 to see what date they are updating.
+Contact the El Paso County Assessor’s Office at (719) 520-6600.
 If it was missed, they can review the deed and make the change.
-If there was an issue with the conveyance, they will say so and usually send a letter reflecting this.
+If there was an issue with the conveyance, they will say so and send a letter.

-A title company can provide an Ownership & Encumbrances Report (O&E) that will show liens having been released, any open liens if applicable, and the owner per the current deed.
+A title company can provide an Ownership & Encumbrances Report (O&E) that will show released liens, any open liens, and the owner per the current deed.